EricTerrell/Pi-Calculator/README.md

 This program uses a single CPU core.

-It calculated 1,000,000 digits in ~20 minutes on an AMD Ryzen 7 PRO 7840U with 64 GB RAM
+It calculated 1,000,000 digits in ~20 minutes on an AMD Ryzen 7 PRO 7840U with 64 GB RAM.

+The Plouffe / Bellard code could be easily parallelized, but since the Andrew Jennings code is so much faster, there's really no point.